gravitational/gravity/docs/5.x/overview.md

 This overview will walk you through the basic concepts of Gravity and explain how it is used to solve the operational challenges that arise in the use cases below.

-If you already have a good understanding of Gravity you can choose to jump right in with our [Quick Start](/quickstart) guide or dive deeper into Gravity documentation through the table of contents.

 ## Use Cases

 There are two primary use cases for Gravity:

-1. **Private SaaS:** Software vendors (including SaaS applications) often need to deploy and remotely update their complex software into private datacenters or public cloud accounts like AWS, owned by their enterprise customers.
+1. **On-Premise Deployments of K8s Applications:** Software vendors (including SaaS applications) often need to deploy and remotely update their complex software into private datacenters or public cloud accounts like AWS, owned by their enterprise customers.

 2. **Reducing Operational Overhead:** Ops teams supporting many distributed product teams are often tasked with providing Kubernetes-as-a-Service